 Broken Appliance

 Patients can also notice that their appliance has become very loose and even start to bend.
 If this happens, it’s essential not to try wiggling the appliance because you could potentially break it.
-A broken appliance will need to be replaced by an orthodontist before continuing your appointment.
+A broken appliance will need to be replaced by an orthodontist before continuing your treatment.

 Pressure from Braces